Maarti/CheatSheets/Game Making/UnrealEngine.md

  - Use a "Cull Distance Volume": make objects of a given size disapear if they are at a given distance of the camera (you can also use Max Draw Distance on actors)
  - Use "[Merge Actors](https://docs.unrealengine.com/4.26/en-US/Basics/Actors/Merging/)" to merge multiple static meshes and materials into one (doesn't work well with tiled textures)
  - [Hierarchy LOD](https://docs.unrealengine.com/4.26/en-US/BuildingWorlds/HLOD/): replaces multiple static meshes with a single one at long view distances
+ - In BP, use "does implement interface" node instead of a cast (when possible) to avoid loading the whole object in memory

 ## Miscellaneous
  - Type `help` in the console to generate an interactive help in the web browser